Thursday, May 16, 2019

 Full Bottle Weight Calculation Example by ©LeDomduVin 2019

-NB: And remember, as stated above, that the combined weight of the capsule + cork + labels (front and back) was not considered for this exercise.
-However, you can definitely add a few more grams to the full bottle's total weight if you want, knowing that a tin capsule is about 3-8 gr, and a cork between 3-6 gr.
+NB: Remember, as stated above, that the combined weight of the capsule, cork, and labels (front and back) was not considered for this exercise.
+However, you can definitely add a few more grams to the full bottle's total weight if you want, knowing that a tin capsule weighs about 3-8 gr and a cork between 3-6 gr.

 Tin Capsule and Cork weight examples